JordanMartinez/purescript-cookbook/.github/ISSUE_TEMPLATE/recipe-request.md

 **Proposed Name of Folder/Module**

 Each recipe's module and corresponding folder names cannot clash with other recipes' corresponding names.
 Thus, please propose a name for this recipe's module/folder below, so that others don't use it in their work.
+Use PascalCase (e.g. `MyRecipeName`).

 ```
-Name:
+Unique Recipe Name:
 ```

 **Comparison to other recipes**